-Worker's Compensation: In fiscal year ending August 2017, the district made payments totaling \$477,805 to the Puget Sound Workers' Compensation Trust, which administers claims on behalf of several local school districts.
-This fund is operated for the district's benefit in-lieu-of the district having to make monthly premium payments to the State of Washington for industrial insurance, thus minimizing the district's cost.
+Peninsula School District is a member of the Puget Sound Educational Service District Worker's Compensation Trust, which is a self-insured pool providing insurance for on-the-job related injuries for participating school districts.
+For the fiscal year 2016-17, the district made payments of \$720,952,49 to this industrial insurance pool, which is administered by the Puget Sound Education Service District on behalf of the member districts.
+This fund is operated for the district's benefit in-lieu-of the district having to make monthly premium payments to the State of Washington for industrial insurance.
+This practice enables the district to pay industrial insurance beneficiaries as they become eligible and minimizes the district's costs for the program.